hcguersoy/swarm-elastic-demo/readme.md

 Suggestions are always welcome.

 # Thanks too...
-This demo was inspired by a Gist from [Thomas Barlow](https://github.com/tombee) and the nice [Elasticsearch SRV plugin](https://github.com/github/elasticsearch-srv-discovery).
+This demo was inspired by a Gist from [Thomas Barlow](https://github.com/tombee) and thanks to [Chris Wendt](https://github.com/chrismwendt) for the nice [Elasticsearch SRV plugin](https://github.com/github/elasticsearch-srv-discovery).

 # Creating Swarm Cluster

+**Hint:**
+If you're running on *boot2docker* (VirtualBox) you have to change some parameters in the shell scripts, especially the parameter for the interface name.

-This is done by calling the shell script `create_swarm.sh`.
+Creating the Swarm cluster is done by calling the shell script `create_swarm.sh`.
 Please check the variables, inline comments and path to the docker binaries.
 On OS X or Windows you should install the latest Docker Toolbox or install manually the binaries.

 In addition, you need, if you don't change the settings to use boot2docker / VirtualBox, a DigitalOcean API token.
 If you don't have a DO account already you can contact me for a $10 promo code.